hbireley/hbireley.github.io/projects/Weather_Station.md

 <img class="img-fluid" src="../img/weather.PNG">

-Recorded weather using Raspberry Pi sensors, stored values in a cloud-based database.
-Computed averages, low and high temperatures using C and SQL.
-It captured weather data for three days and the data was usable by weather companies.
-I learned how to do database programming and using Raspberry Pi sensors.
+Using Raspberry Pi sensors, weather data was recorded and stored in a cloud-based database.
+The system computed averages, low and high temperatures using a combination of C and SQL.
+This data collection spanned three days and was designed to be accessible and usable by weather companies for analysis and forecasting purposes.

-From doing this project I learned that you can do a lot with Raspberry Pi and how versatile it is.
-I learned how to hook up sensors to a Raspberry Pi to read the temperature and to print out words to a screen.
-This was my first time doing database programming so learning how to do that was different and fun.
-I can transfer this knowledge to jobs because many companies use databases in some ways to store data.
+This project provided valuable hands-on experience in database programming and interfacing with Raspberry Pi sensors.
+It demonstrated the versatility of the Raspberry Pi platform, showcasing its ability to handle sensor data and interact with cloud services.
+Additionally, it served as an introduction to database programming, highlighting the process of storing and manipulating data efficiently.

+Through this project, I discovered the extensive capabilities of Raspberry Pi and gained practical skills in sensor interfacing and database programming.
+This newfound knowledge can be applied to various job roles, as many companies utilize databases for storing and analyzing data.